-The school runs a non-denominational program which focuses on learning about values and fundamental teachings that are common to varying doctrines.
+The school runs a non-denominational Religious Instruction (RI)program which focuses on learning about values and fundamental teachings that are common to varying doctrines.
+Parents of students in Years 1-6 have the choice of having their children attend RI, which they decide on enrolment.
+This choice can be changed by letting the school know in writing.

-All religious education teachers visiting the school have been approved by Education Queensland.
+All RI teachers visiting the school have been approved by Education Queensland.